Information disclosure Gateways with other government departments: Criminal Cases Review Commission (CCRC)

 Procedure to follow

 All requests from the CCRC must be made under a formal notice which requires HMRC to provide the information.
-If you receive a notice, or any other request, from the CCRC, contact Information Strategy.
+If you receive a notice, or any other request, from the CCRC, contact the National Co-ordination Unit.
 See IDG80100 for contact details.

 Legislation which allows disclosure